Jeon Jong-seo: Career

 The following year, Jeon joined the US-based agency United Talent Agency under her English name Rachel Jun.
 She made her English-language film debut alongside Kate Hudson and Craig Robinson in Mona Lisa and the Blood Moon, a fantasy-adventure film by Iranian-American writer-director Ana Lily Amirpour, as the lead character Mona.
 The film had its premiere at the 78th Venice International Film Festival in September 2021.
 Jeon's performance, as a woman with unusual powers who escapes from a mental asylum and tries to make it on her own in New Orleans, received positive reviews.
 Lovia Gyarkye from The Hollywood Reporter wrote, "Jeon (Burning) excels in her first English-language role, imbuing Mona with personality despite her limited dialogue".
 Varietys Owen Gleiberman wrote, "[i]n Jeon Jong-seo's performance as Mona Lisa, you see the power and the alienation.
 And the two qualities work together in a cool and empathetic way".
 She next played a late 20s single woman who swears off relationships in a romantic comedy film Nothing Serious alongside Son Suk-ku, directed by Jeong Ga-young of Hit the Night.

 Jeon starred in her first series in Money Heist: Korea – Joint Economic Area, the Korean adaptation of the Spanish crime-drama Money Heist, as Tokyo.
 It was released on Netflix in 2022.
 She will reunite with The Call director Lee Chung-hyun for his short film Ransom alongside Jin Seon-kyu, and for his Netflix film Ballerina, in which she portrays a former assassin.

 On August 22, 2022, Jeon signed an exclusive contract with Andmarq.

-On March 17, 2024 Jeon Jong-seo threw the ceremonial first pitch at a preseason exhibition baseball game in which the Los Angeles Dodgers played the Kiwoom Heroes.
+On March 17, 2024 Jeon threw the ceremonial first pitch at a preseason exhibition baseball game in which the Los Angeles Dodgers played the Kiwoom Heroes.

 Personal life

-Jeon Jong-seo has been in a relationship with The Call director Lee Chung-hyun since December 2021.
+Jeon has been in a relationship with The Call director Lee Chung-hyun since December 2021.